JDACS4C-IMPROVE/tCNNS-Project/README.md

 Different source files and target files can be used to produce a CSA of tCNNS models.
 Specify the datasets to be trained and tested on in the model config file (i.e. `tcnns_csa_params.txt`):

+TO DO: Link to page that describes CSA?

 ```
 [Global_Params]
 model_name = "CSA_tCNNS"